 WinUI 3 is the next generation of Microsoft's Windows UI library.
-Scheduled for release in 2021, it succeeds the UWP XAML framework as Microsoft's actively-developed native UI platform.
-WinUI 3 supports Windows Desktop apps through Project Reunion.
+It succeeds the UWP XAML framework as Microsoft's actively-developed native UI platform for Windows.
+WinUI 3 supports Windows Desktop apps through Windows AppSDK.

 Since WinUI 3 and UWP XAML are very similar in their API, Uno Platform offers compatibility with both.
 This article goes further into the differences and how they apply to Uno.

 If you just want to add WinUI controls to your Uno Platform project, check the guide here.